-Headaches.
+Headaches and Migraines.
 They are one of the most common problems in today’s society.
 Many of our patients deal with it.
 They are so commonplace that we often think it is just part of life, it is just normal.
 But this is not so.
 Headaches like all other pain are sign of something wrong.
 A leading researcher in pain, Lorimer Moseley, states that pain is a “multiple system output by the brain based on perceived threat.”
 He has a great TED talk on this subject.

 So what is going on with a headache?
 First of all not all headaches are the same.
 Some can be quite serious.
 So if you have a headache that you never felt before go see your doctor.
 If you have a very intense, sharp headache that came out of nowhere, the worst headache you have ever felt type headache, go to the emergency room.
 They are rare but I wanted to get those types of headaches out of the way because they can be potentially deadly.
 With caveat out of the way let’s talk about the more common headaches.
 I will focus my attention on migraines, tension headaches, cluster headaches, cervicogenic headaches, and sinus headaches.